Choosing an Annuity

 Choosing an annuity is made out to be the most difficult decision in the world but it really doesn’t have to be.
 There is a logical progression to be made when making a choice.
 In this post I will go over the steps that need to be taken to make the right choice.

-- You want to be able to draw a future income stream at some future date
+- Draw a future income stream at some future date

-- You want to grow a lump sum of money to leave to heirs
+- Grow a lump sum of money to leave to heirs

 - You want to grow a lump sum of money to use for a known future expense or purpose

 Once you determine what you are trying to accomplish, it becomes much easier to find the best product to accomplish the goal.

 For example, if you want future income, the best way currently is to use an annuity with an income rider or if you need immediate income your best bet is to use an annuity for that purpose called a SPIA.
 If you want to leave the most money to heirs possible, you would use an annuity with a high death benefit roll up feature and so on…..

 By determining your need, you can identify the right type of annuity to use to get the job done.
 Once you determine the type of product needed, you then need to find out which company has the best “highest paying or earning” product of that type.
 For example, if you need an immediate income, you would use a SPIA.
 The highest paying SPIA’s are currently offered by Symetra, Great American, Guggenheim and NY Life.
 This will change over time but they are at the top currently because they will pay out the most money immediately.
 If you need income 5 years from now, you would use an idexed annuity with an income rider and the highest paying company would be Security Benefit SIA Annuity.
 Again, how long will they be able to say they pay the most?
 No one knows for sure but right now they pay the most.